 Energy savings example

-Compare the energy consumption of the Solex indirect cooling technology to a typical fluid bed cooler.
+Compare the energy consumption of Solex's plate-based MBHE to a typical fluid bed cooler.

-The energy consumption of the Solex cooler is 0.3 kWh/tonne vs 7 kWh/tonne for a typical fluid bed cooler.
+Energy consumption: The energy consumption of the Solex MBHE is 0.3 kWh/tonne vs 7 kWh/tonne for a typical fluid bed cooler.

 Return to Articles